okonomichiyaki/supercat/091-vox-cards.md

 : Effective if the bot controls a rival city and it's possible to seize the initiative.
 If not possible to seize the initiative, secure only for captives.

 Guild Struggle
 : Effective if rivals have any guild cards.
 Steal a guild card to contend a declared ambition or contend an undeclared ambition.
-Otherwise use "Influence Doctrine".
+Otherwise use "Influence Principles".

 Call to Action
 : Always effective

 Council Intrigue
 : Check Fate to determine whether effective.
-When resolving, move agents to other cards in the court according to "Influence Doctrine".
+When resolving, move agents to other cards in the court according to "Influence Principles".

 Diplomatic Fiasco
 : Effective if at least one rival would be impacted by the Crisis.
 During the Crisis, select Guild cards for bot to discard which do not match declared ambitions.